evo-lua/evo-lua.github.io/docs/references/api/namespaces/networking.md

 #### ProcessDeferredEvents

-Explicitly poll the internal WebServer for new events.
+Explicitly polls the internal WebServer for new events.
 The runtime will do this automatically with some predefined frequency (currently about 60 times per second).
 You can poll more often to increase the responsiveness, at the cost of additional CPU time spent.

 #### StartListening